reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ## Setup Cypress Tests

 A breakthrough front-end testing framework called *Cypress* makes it simple to create effective and adaptable tests for your online apps.
-With features like simple test configuration, practical reporting, an appealing dashboard interface, and with lot more, it makes it possible to perform advanced testing for both unit tests and integration tests.
+With features like simple test configuration, practical reporting, an appealing dashboard interface, and a lot more, it makes it possible to perform advanced testing for both unit tests and integration tests.

 The main benefit of Cypress is that it is created in JavaScript, the most used language for front-end web development.
 Since it was first made available to the public for the community, it has gained a sizable following among developers and QA engineers (about 32K GitHub stars).